-If no agreement can be made with the school then the LA will inform school of its intention to direct by the Director of Children's Services.
+In maintained schools if no agreement can be made with the school then the LA will inform school of its intention to direct by the Director of Children's Services.

 The governing body of the school can appeal by referring the case to the Schools Adjudicator within fifteen calendar days of the LA's decision to direct.